Privacy in the Digital Age: GDPR to 26B Record Breach

 Limited Surveillance: Surveillance capabilities were limited, and data collection was not as pervasive as it is today.

 Public Sharing: Social media encouraged users to share personal details, photos, and experiences publicly, often without considering the long-term implications.
+The platforms' design encouraged oversharing through features like status updates, photo sharing, location tagging, and social validation mechanisms (likes, shares, comments).

 Data Monetization: Social media companies began to monetize user data by offering targeted advertising, leading to extensive data collection practices.
+Every interaction—likes, shares, comments, browsing behavior, location data, connections, and even time spent viewing content—generates valuable data for advertisers.
+This business model fundamentally made users the product rather than the customer.

-Big Data and Analytics: The explosion of big data and advancements in analytics have further complicated the privacy landscape.
+The explosion of big data and advancements in analytics have further complicated the privacy landscape.
 Companies and governments can now collect, store, and analyze vast amounts of data to glean insights and make decisions.

 Data Collection: Every online interaction generates data, from browsing history to social media activity, which can be collected and analyzed.